xat/castnow/README.md

-m       // toggle between mute and unmute up      // volume up down    // volume down s       // skip the current item in the playlist
+m       // toggle between mute and unmute up      // volume up down    // volume down s       // skip the current item in the playlist (only supported in launch-mode)

 ```